ysugimoto/falco/README.md

 3. Upload new VCL files to the Fastly
 4. Activate new sevice version // <= Validate VCLs on the Fastly cloud

-Above flows take a few times, and then if we have some mistakes on VCL e.g. missing semicolon X(, the deployment will fail.
+Above flows take a time, and then if we have some mistakes on VCL e.g. missing semicolon X(, the deployment will fail.
 Additionally, unnecessary service version will be created by our trivial issue.

 To solve them, we made Fastly dedicated VCL parser and linter tool to notice syntax error and unexpected mistakes before starting above deployment flow.